 OpenWRT’s LuCI web interface includes a wireless scan page that lets administrators scan for nearby networks and displays a table of visible access points, including their SSIDs.

-The vulnerability is in wireless.js in the luci-mod-network package.
+The vulnerability was in wireless.js in the luci-mod-network package.

-The SSID ultimately passes into innerHTML.
-No sanitisation is applied
+The SSID ultimately passed into innerHTML.
+No sanitisation was applied

 at any point in the data path.

 SSID can consist of up to 32 arbitrary bytes.
-The characters needed for HTML injection are all printable ASCII and pass through the entire stack without modification.
+The characters needed for HTML injection are all printable ASCII, and they passed through the entire stack without modification.

 This is not the first SSID injection in LuCI.
 CVE-2019-25015 identified the same class of bug in the wireless Join flow (Network → Wireless → Scan → Join).
 This finding affects the scan result list itself, which requires less interaction with the malicious network, already being visible in a scan.